Our professional development has proven positive impacts on participants, verified by external evaluations.

 Report on impact - academic year 2015-2016

-Take a look at the Theory of Change to gain an insight into the National STEM Learning Network's vision to achieve a world-leading STEM education for all young people across the UK.
+Take a look at the Model of Change to gain an insight into the National STEM Learning Network's vision to achieve a world-leading STEM education for all young people across the UK.

 Lessons in Excellent Science Education - 10 Years of Impact on Teachers, Pupils and Schools